datacamp-content-public/Application-Creating-Robust-Python-Projects/slides/chapter_1_4ed97d102f4ad7cd2a3d795aaa18a8c5.md

 `@part1`
 The opposite of modular is monolithic.

-A monolithic file could contain all project
+A monolithic file could, for example, contain all project
 - code,
 - documentation, and
 - output.